What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 • depth Q - 1/4 (0.2 mV)

-The distance between teeth and intervals is calculated in seconds.
-Ideally, one looks at the width of the P wave, which is equal to 0.10 sec, and the subsequent length of the teeth and intervals is equal to 0.02 sec each time.
+The distance between the teeth and intervals is calculated in seconds.
+Ideally, they look at the width of the P wave, which is equal to 0.10 seconds, and the subsequent length of the waves and intervals is equal to 0.02 seconds each time.

-Let's look at a few normal ECGs for different ages (in a child, in adult men and women)
+Let's look at several normal ECGs for different ages (in a child, in adult men and women)

-It is very important to take into account the age of the patient, his general complaints and condition, as well as current health problems, since even the slightest cold can affect the results.
+It is very important to take into account the patient’s age, his general complaints and condition, as well as current health problems, since even the slightest cold can affect the results.

-Moreover, if a person goes in for sports, then his heart “gets used” to work in a different mode, which is reflected in the final results.
+Moreover, if a person plays sports, then his heart “gets used” to working in a different mode, which is reflected in the final results.
 An experienced doctor always takes into account all relevant factors.

-ECG norm of a teenager (11 years old).
-For an adult, this will not be the norm.
+Normal ECG for a teenager (11 years old).
+For an adult this will not be the norm.

-The description of the resulting diagram is made according to a certain template:
+The inventory of the resulting diagram is made according to a specific template:

-• An assessment of the heart rate is carried out with the measurement of heart rate (heart rate) at the norm: the rhythm is sinus, the heart rate is 60-90 beats per minute.
+• An assessment of the heart rhythm is carried out with the measurement of heart rate (heart rate) at a normal rate: sinus rhythm, heart rate - 60 - 90 beats per minute.

 • Calculation of intervals: Q-T at a rate of 390 - 440 ms.

 This is necessary to estimate the duration of the contraction phase (they are called systoles).
-In this case, Bazett's formula is used.
+In this case, they resort to the Bazett formula.
 An extended interval indicates coronary heart disease, atherosclerosis, myocarditis, etc. A short interval may be associated with hypercalcemia.

-This parameter is calculated from the isoline, taking into account the height of the teeth.
-In a normal heart rhythm, the R wave should always be higher than S. If the axis deviates to the right, and S is higher than R, then this indicates disorders in the right ventricle, with a deviation to the left in leads II and III - left ventricular hypertrophy.
+This parameter is calculated from the isoline taking into account the height of the teeth.
+With a normal heart rhythm, the R wave should always be higher than S. If the axis deviates to the right, and S is higher than R, then this indicates disorders in the right ventricle, with a deviation to the left in leads II and III - left ventricular hypertrophy.

-Normally, the interval should not exceed 120 ms. If the interval is distorted, then this may indicate various blockades in the conductive pathways (peduncles in the bundles of His) or conduction disturbances in other areas.
-According to these indicators, hypertrophy of the left or right ventricles can be detected.
+Normally, the interval should not exceed 120 ms. If the interval is distorted, then this may indicate various blockades in the conduction pathways (branch branches in the His bundles) or conduction disturbances in other areas.
+These indicators can detect hypertrophy of the left or right ventricles.

-• an inventory of the S-T segment is being conducted
+• an inventory of the S - T segment is maintained

 It can be used to judge the readiness of the heart muscle to contract after its complete depolarization.
 This segment should be longer than the Q-R-S complex.

-What do Roman numerals on an ECG mean?
+What do Roman numerals mean on an ECG?

 Each point to which the electrodes are connected has its own meaning.
-It captures electrical vibrations and the recorder reflects them on the tape.
-In order to correctly read the data, it is important to correctly install the electrodes on a specific area.
+It records electrical vibrations and the recorder reflects them on the tape.
+To correctly read the data, it is important to correctly install the electrodes on a certain area.

 For example:

-• the potential difference between two points of the right and left hand is recorded in the first lead and is denoted by I
+• the potential difference between two points of the right and left hand is recorded in the first lead and is designated I

 • the second lead is responsible for the potential difference between the right arm and left leg - II

-• the third between the left hand and left foot - III
+• third between left arm and left leg - III

-If we mentally connect all these points, then we get a triangle, named after the founder of electrocardiography, Einthoven.
+If we mentally connect all these points, we get a triangle named after the founder of electrocardiography, Einthoven.

-In order not to confuse them with each other, all electrodes have wires of different colors: red is attached to the left hand, yellow to the right, green to the left leg, black to the right leg, it acts as a ground.
+In order not to confuse them with each other, all electrodes have wires of different colors: red is attached to the left hand, yellow to the right, green to the left leg, black to the right leg, it acts as a grounding connection.

 This arrangement refers to a bipolar lead.
 It is the most common, but there are also single-pole circuits.

-Such a single-pole electrode is indicated by the letter V. The recording electrode, mounted on the right hand, is indicated by the sign VR, on the left, respectively, VL.
+Such a single-pole electrode is designated by the letter V. The recording electrode installed on the right hand is designated by the sign VR, on the left, respectively, by VL.
 On the leg - VF (food - leg).
-The signal from these points is weaker, so it is usually amplified, there is an “a” mark on the tape.
+The signal from these points is weaker, so it is usually amplified; the tape is marked “a”.

 The chest leads are also slightly different.
 The electrodes are attached directly to the chest.
-Receiving impulses from these points is the strongest, clearest.
-They don't require amplification.
-Here the electrodes are arranged strictly according to the agreed standard:
+Receiving impulses from these points are the strongest and clearest.
+They do not require amplification.
+Here the electrodes are located strictly according to the agreed standard:

 V1 in the 4th intercostal space at the right edge of the sternum